-Thus, the norm to be considered in assessing an allegation of sexual abuse of a child or vulnerable adult is whether conduct or interaction with a child or vulnerable adult qualifies as an external, objectively grave violation of the Sixth Commandment.1 A canonical offense against the Sixth Commandment2 need not be a complete act of intercourse; nor, to be objectively grave, does an act need to involve force, physical contact, or a discernible harmful outcome.
-Moreover, "imputability [moral responsibility] for a canonical offense is presumed responsibility] for a canonical offense is presumed upon external violation . . . unless it is otherwise apparent."3
+Thus, the norm to be considered in assessing an allegation of sexual abuse of a child or vulnerable adult is whether conduct or interaction with a child or vulnerable adult qualifies as an external, objectively grave violation of the Sixth Commandment.
+A canonical offense against the Sixth Commandment2 need not be a complete act of intercourse; nor, to be objectively grave, does an act need to involve force, physical contact, or a discernible harmful outcome.
+Moreover, "imputability [moral responsibility] for a canonical offense is presumed upon external violation . . . unless it is otherwise apparent."3